-This instruction manual covers the D/F water cooled curved welding gun model HTC-A, which offers a high capacity water-cooled nozzle for increased gas coverage, as well as a rugged design for MIG welding with wires ranging from .030"-1/8" diameter for hard & cored wire, and 3/64"-3/32" for AL.
+This instruction manual covers the D/F water cooled curved welding gun models NCC-A & HTC-A, which offer a rugged design for MIG welding with wires ranging from .030"-3/32" for hard/cored wire, and 3/64"-3/32" aluminum wire.

-All D/F water-cooled guns, whether they be of the pistol or curved type, have the feature of interchangeability from threaded tips to slip-in tips (Instruction Manual 351NCC-A) by changing the gun inner body adapter.
-Water-cooled nozzles are available in the 3" option.
+All D/F water cooled guns, whether they be of the pistol or curved type, have the feature of interchangeability from slip-in tips to threaded tips by changing the gun inner body adapter.
+In addition, the Series A high capacity water cooled nozzle lengths of short A3" & intermediate A4" are available to meet job requirements.

-The model HTC-A water cooled curved gun has a current capacity of 600 amperes, 100% duty cycle with CO2 shielding and 500 amperes, 100% duty cycle in Argon shielding.
+The model NCC-A water cooled curved gun has a current capacity of 450 amperes, 100% duty cycle with Argon shielding.
+The model HTC-A water cooled curved gun has a current capacity of 600 amperes, 100% duty cycle with CO_2 shielding and 500 amperes, 100% duty cycle in Argon shielding.